ArthurJDurand/MDT-TS-and-Scripts/README.md

 Prerequisites!
+For simplicity you may name your deployment server "SERVER" and create a user account named "Network User" (without quotes) with password "p@$$w0rd" (without quotes) and with administrative privileges!
-Before using this reposityory istall the latest version of the following Microsoft Windows Assessment and Deployment Kit for Windows 11 --> https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install <--
+Before using this repository install the latest version of the following!
+Microsoft Windows Assessment and Deployment Kit for Windows 11 --> https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install <--
 Windows PE Addon for the Windows ADK  --> https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install <-- Microsoft Windows Software Development Kit for Windows 11 --> https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/ <--